Image

 • Did you refuse a breath or blood test?

-The outcome of an administrative hearing depends on your driving history in Maryland Heights and across Missouri:
+The consequences of an administrative hearing suspension depend on your record in Maryland Heights, MO and beyond:

 With such a low burden of proof—the state only needs to prove it’s more likely than not that you were intoxicated—facing this process alone is a serious risk.
 Losing your license can affect your job, daily responsibilities, and overall mobility in Maryland Heights, MO.